 |

 the FAA,

-and other aircraft companies.
-My past work experience has
+Avionics.
+My past work experience has allowed me to

-machinist, project analyst, lab technician, mechanical test
+project analyst, lab technician, mechanical test engineer,

-information, please see the Dante
+please see the Dante section.

+|